kfajdsl/MidnightCommands/README.md

 # MidnightCommands
 A commands library for FTC based on the WPILib 2020 commands rewrite

-NOTE: Currently barely in alpha, do not use
+Currently barely in alpha, do not use.

+NOTE: Requires Java >=8